 First there's asymmetric cryptographic where a key-pair generated.
 One key to encrypt and another key to decrypt.
 We not going to dive into factorisation of prime number and mathematical algorithm behind it, for this writing we focused on the practical application and how to use it.

 There's multiple option for generating key pair.
-But since this learning notes, we want to try converting from existing key-pair in .ssh folder generated from ssh-keygen command instead of generating new one from openssl.
+But since this learning notes, we want to try converting from existing key-pair in .ssh

-If no key generated run ssh-keygen command from the terminal and follow the instruction to generate.
-This going to generate a key-pair for ssh verification.
+command from the terminal and follow the instruction to generate.
+This going to generate a key-pair for ssh

 Converting existing RSA to OpenSSL format